Creative Lifecycle Management: How Do You Create a Solid Plan?

 Benefits for Your Brand

 Finally, let’s briefly touch upon why digital creative lifecycle management is essential for your branding.
-Your brand image rests on how well it’s communicated and executed.
+Your brand image rests on how well you communicate and execute it.
 If all teams are doing their own thing to save time for their actual work (no one’s job description reads: spend hours of your week looking for content to support what you are trying to achieve.
 At least we hope so.), it means there is no consistency in planning, creating, storing, approving, or distributing your content.

 Lack of consistency means that everyone is getting a different idea of your brand.
 Perhaps they see different logos, different tone-of-voices, different image styles and visuals and different messaging when they are in touch with you.
 And most likely the next time they are working or talking with a representative of your company, the experience will be different from the previous time.